What is NARMS?

 Why is resistance monitoring important?

-What kind of data are reported and published by NARMS?
+What kind of data and reports are published by NARMS?

 How are NARMS data used?

 Antibiotic resistance is an adverse event associated with the use of antibiotics.
 It is directly related to the safety and effectiveness of antibiotics, which FDA is responsible for ensuring.
 Its main function is to serve the FDA Center for Veterinary Medicine (CVM) as a source of data for the approval of new animal antibiotics and for the post-approval safety monitoring of these compounds.
 Thus, NARMS is used to assess the risks associated with new drugs and to monitor the continued safe use of older agents.
 NARMS was established in 1996 as a partnership between the FDA, the Centers for Disease Control and Prevention (CDC), and the U.S. Department of Agriculture (USDA) to track antibiotic resistance in foodborne bacteria from humans (CDC), retail meats (FDA), and food animals (USDA).

 - Monitor trends in antimicrobial resistance among foodborne bacteria from humans, retail meats, and animals